Thumb Loss

 Sometimes losing even a portion of the thumb can cause issues.
 Our patient Robert had an amputation that led to hypersensitivity in the residual part of his thumb, and the shortness of the digit made playing the guitar unpleasant, as the pick kept slipping when he played.
 The solution was a thumb extender/protector, which you can see him use in this video:

 Over the past several years, more options have become available for people who would like a passive or body-powered thumb prosthesis.
-Point Designs offers a passive, positionable thumb, the Point Thumb, which you can see Luke using in this video:
+A passive positional digit like the one Point Designs offers, the Point Thumb, can be of great help.
+You can see Luke using in this video:

 Naked Prosthetics offers a Thumb Driver which requires some residual thumb length to function.
 Leroy is wearing one in the video below:

 A more unusual surgical option is the toe-to-thumb transfer.
 While not everyone is a candidate for it, people who have this surgery are generally pleased.
-In Mark’s patient profile video, you can watch him talk about his experience, from injury to surgery to being fit with Point Designs digits for the two fingers he lost in addition to his thumb:
+In Mark’s patient profile video, you can watch him talk about his experience, from injury to surgery to being fit with passive positional digits for the two fingers he lost in addition to his thumb:

 While the loss of any digit can have a significant impact on hand function, the loss of a thumb can be particularly debilitating.
 Our Arm Dynamics clinicians can offer many solutions to restore and improve function in all aspects of life after thumb loss.